kryter/barnstorm/docs/test-setup.md

 First, you'll notice that the flight plan options are specified as an object rather than multiple parameters to the `flight plan` creator function.
 This is intentional for readability in the tests where we don't want magic numbers and other mystery data being passed to the flight plan.

-This flight plan is very short, and only contains one flight plan leg, but flight plans can contain as many legs (steps) as needed.
+This flight plan is very short, and only contains one flight plan leg, but flight plans can contain as many legs (test steps) as needed.
 There is also an optional `notes` field on the flight plan and on the flight legs to track what bugs or features are tested by each flight plan or flight leg.

 Each `flight leg` has two functions: `doTestAction()` and `updateExpectations()`.
 The idea is that for every user action we do in the test, there is some state in the app that changes, and we want to immediately verify those changes as soon as the user action has completed.
 The content of `doTestAction()` should represent something the user would do, like click or type.
 The content of `updateExpectations()` should represent updates to the expected state of the app instruments.
 Barnstorm will run `doTestAction()` followed by `updateExpectations()` and then will make a call to the `instruments.verifyState()` to verify the state of all instruments.
 This sequence of `act`, `update expectations`, and `verify` becomes a single test step.

-Once the `flight plans` are set up, you are ready to write a test (finally!).
+Once the `flight plans` are set up, you are ready to write a test.

 ## Tests

 To setup a test using Barnstorm, you'll need:

 * an `instrument set` (from the project setup)
-* a `fly` method to fly the flight plans, which you can get by calling Barnstorm's `useAirplane()` function
+* a `fly()` function to fly the flight plans, which you can get by calling Barnstorm's `useAirplane()` function
 * any `towers` that are needed by the `flight plans`

 ```typescript